► Nutzungsbedingungen und

 As a physicist, Christoph Schiller is known for three reasons.

-1. His freely downloadable Motion
+1. His freely downloadable Motion Mountain Physics Textbook makes physics

-series grew from his fascination for nature, from his drive to understand
+simple and captivating.
+This book series grew from his fascination for

-everything that moves, and from his passion to write about it.
-It is
+nature, his drive to understand everything that moves, and his passion to

-downloaded many 10 000 times a year.
-He likes to summarize the book
+write about it.
+It is downloaded many 10 000 times a year.
+He likes to

-2. While writing, in the years
+2. While writing, in the years leading to 2003, he formulated and

-arxiv preprint the principle of maximum
+published in his textbook and then in an arxiv preprint the principle of maximum force; it states

-force; it states that general relativity is a consequence of
+that general relativity is a consequence of nature's limit force value

-nature's limit force value c4/4G.
-The principle, discovered
+c4/4G.
+The principle, discovered independently also by Gary

-independently also by Gary Gibbons, is becoming a topic in an increasing
+Gibbons, is becoming a topic in an increasing number of

-publications.
-(He also won a small award for a paper
+He also won a small award for a paper

-3. Maximum force led to his latest
+3. Maximum force led to his latest pastime, the strand

 conjecture, which is presented on the

-summarizes all of physics in 1 line:
+model, summarizes all of physics in 1

-and SU(3) are related to the three Reidemeister moves.
-So far, all tests and all predictions of the strand tangle model
+related to the three Reidemeister moves.
+So far, all

-agree with data.
+data.
 See his strand publication list at motionmountain.net/research.html.

 As an innovator, Christoph Schiller grows high-tech businesses by transforming physics and technology into products and jobs.
 He also writes and talks about how experience with physics improves innovation management and risk management.
 Similarly, he likes to tell how experience with customers and companies helps to improve teaching and to improve research.